-It is the Association’s policy to comply with UK and European competition laws in letter and spirit.
+It is the Association’s policy to comply with all UK and EU competition laws both in letter and spirit.
 This policy applies to anyone acting on (i) the ICMSA’s behalf; and (ii) behalf of an ICMSA member.

-Members are reminded that UK and European competition laws apply to their business activities and actions including the actions and activities which take place under the auspices of trade associations such as the ICMSA.
+Members are reminded that UK and EU competition laws apply to their business activities, actions and communications, including the actions, activities and communications which take place under the auspices of trade associations such as the ICMSA.

 This policy statement is necessarily general in nature and cannot anticipate every legal issue or fact pattern that might be faced by the ICMSA, its members, or its staff.
-Therefore, it is important that individuals consult the ICMSA’s Chairman or Vice Chairman, who shall in appropriate cases seek legal advice, when questions arise as to the application of this policy.
+Therefore, it is important that individuals consult the ICMSA’s Chair or Vice Chair, who shall in appropriate cases seek legal advice, when questions arise as to the application of this policy.

 2. Trade Associations & Competition Law Issues

 Trade associations, such as the ICMSA, are legitimate, important bodies, which advance issues of common interest to the industry.
-As the ICMSA includes members who are competitors, we must be vigilant to ensure that participation in the Association complies with competition laws at all times.
+However, as the ICMSA includes members who are competitors, we must be vigilant to ensure that participation in the Association complies with competition laws at all times.

 Competition law violations can lead to significant fines and damages actions for the Association and/or members concerned, and fines, imprisonment and/or director disqualification for individuals.
-Competition proceedings and litigation are expensive and burdensome even when ultimately successfully defended.
-Moreover, mere allegations of wrong-doing can harm both the Association and concerned members’ reputations.
+Competition proceedings and litigation are expensive, time-consuming and burdensome even when ultimately successfully defended.
+Moreover, mere allegations of wrongdoing can harm both the Association and concerned members’ reputations.

 3. UK and EU Competition Laws

-UK and EU competition laws prohibit arrangements (including information exchange) between undertakings and decisions by associations of undertakings, which have as their object or effect the prevention, restriction or distortion of competition.
+UK and EU competition laws prohibit arrangements between undertakings and decisions by associations of undertakings, which have as their object or effect the prevention, restriction or distortion of competition and which may affect trade in the UK / between EU member states.
+Competition laws are not limited to formal contracts and agreements; rather, they extend to all forms of cooperation, however informal.
 In particular, they prohibit practices which include:

-- Directly or indirectly fix purchase or selling prices;
+- Directly or indirectly fixing purchase or selling prices;

 - Limiting or controlling the provision of services, markets, technical development or investment; and